lucasvegi/Elixir-Code-Smells/README.md

 * __Problem:__ This smell refers to codes unnecessarily organized by processes.
 A process itself does not represent a code smell, but it should only be used to model runtime properties (e.g., concurrency, access to shared resources, and event scheduling).
 When a process is used for code organization, it can create bottlenecks in the system.

-* __Example:__ An example of this code smell, as shown below, is a library that implements calculator operations (e.g., add, and subtract) by means of a ``GenSever`` process<sup>[link][GenServer]</sup>.
-If the number of calls to this single process grows, this code organization can compromise the system performance, become a bottleneck.
+* __Example:__ An example of this code smell, as shown below, is a library that implements arithmetic operations (e.g., add, and subtract) by means of a ``GenSever`` process<sup>[link][GenServer]</sup>.
+If the number of calls to this single process grows, this code organization can compromise the system performance, therefore becoming a bottleneck.

   ```elixir
   defmodule Calculator do